Interview: Jenna Payne. Writer, Director, Producer

 Interview conducted via email.
 Questions by Tony Frame.
 Answers by Jenna Payne.

-QUESTION 1: Please tell us about yourself and what you do.
+Please tell us about yourself and what you do.

 I’m a fun-loving gorehound who writes, directs, and produces.
 My partner, Kelly Krause, and I are launching a genre production company called Disaster Capital aimed at supporting emerging filmmakers.